AndyStubbs/pijs/README.md

 - **Sound**:
 	- Play and manage sound effects and background music.
+	- Even generate your own sounds based on frequency or notes!

 - **Input Handling**:
 	- Capture keyboard and mouse input with ease.